Candyce10/Azure_IAM_RBAC/README.md

-# Cloud IAM Lab — Azure RBAC & Identity Management
+# Cloud IAM Lab: Azure RBAC & Identity Management

 ## Overview
 This lab demonstrates hands-on implementation of cloud Identity and Access Management (IAM) using Microsoft Azure and Microsoft Entra ID.
 The focus is on group-based RBAC, least privilege, and access validation across different user roles.